 Age - Normally 18 years old and above.
 Applicants can be under the age of 18 provided they are 18 when they finish their first semester of study.

 Education - A High School Diploma or equivalent.
-Students must have completed (supported by an official Certificate / Diploma) at least six years (for the Diploma program) and at least 7 years (for the AD/ BBA program) of secondary education and provide evidence of it.
-Complete information on the school, including school transcript and/or certificate of public examination (including an explanatory note of the grading system) should be provided.
+Students must have completed a minimum of 12 years of education (pre-school doesn’t count), within which at least 3 years of high school education supported by an official Certificate / Diploma.
+Complete information on the school, including school transcript of grades 10, 11 and 12 and/or certificate of public examination with an explanatory note of the grading system should be provided.

 English Qualification - If you are not a native English speaker, or if you have not spent the last 3 years in an English-taught school, please enclose one of the following: